* FTSE 100 up 0.6 pct

 The Sky News report cited a memo sent to staff by Jenkins, in which he said he wanted to set out a clear path to build a better Barclays that can deliver sustainable returns and growth.

-"If he's (Jenkins) being proactive about cutting jobs, I think that's a good thing," said Manoj Ladwa, head of trading at TJM Partners.
+"If he's (Jenkins is) being proactive about cutting jobs, I think that's a good thing," said Manoj Ladwa, head of trading at TJM Partners.

 Atif Latif, director of trading at Guardian Stockbrokers, said the deal was good for RSA, valuing the units at above market estimates of 16 times 2013 pre-tax profit and 1.2 times premiums.